Indian court allows Italian marines to go home for Christmas

 The Kerala high court said its decision to allow the men back home for two weeks was contingent on the Indian government’s approval.

+Massimiliano Latorre and Salvatore Girone are out on bail in the Indian state but not allowed to leave the country.
+They will be required to hand over 60 million rupees ($1.1 million) as a bank guarantee to the court before leaving.

-While awaiting trial in New Delhi’s Supreme Court in connection with the shooting deaths, the men filed a petition last week to the Kerala high court asking to celebrate Christmas back home.
+The sailors, awaiting trial in New Delhi’s Supreme Court in connection with the shooting deaths, have to report back to India on January 10.

-The Italian government submitted an undertaking that the marines would be in its custody during their stay and would take responsibility for their timely return to India.

-The Kerala state government had opposed the sailors’ plea, suspecting Italy of trying to smuggle the men out of India and feared that the sailors may not return.
+The Kerala state government opposed the sailors’ request, suspecting Italy of trying to smuggle the men out of India and feared that the sailors may not return.

-New Delhi is likely to approve the sailors’ departure with India’s foreign ministry having already asked the court to consider Rome’s case in light of the “excellent” relations between the two countries.
+“We’re very happy with the judgement.
+The Kerala government’s apprehensions have been quashed,” said Vijaya Bhanu, the counsel for the sailors.

 Last week, Italian authorities summoned India’s ambassador in Rome and expressed “strong disappointment” that the Supreme Court had delayed a decision on where the men would face trial.

-Italy argues that the Supreme Court should rule the shooting took place in international waters, outside India’s jurisdiction, allowing the marines to be tried in Rome.
+Italy wants the Supreme Court to rule that the shooting took place in international waters, outside India’s jurisdiction, allowing the marines to be tried in Rome.

 Indian authorities accuse the sailors of killing unarmed fishermen in a “contiguous zone” where Indian law applies.

-Italy petitioned India’s Supreme Court after the Kerala High Court said the marines were liable to be tried under Indian law.
-In India, state level judiciaries are responsible for law and order on their territory.

-Additional reporting by Naomi O'Leary in ROME, writing by Annie Banerji, editing by Matthias Williams and Ron Popeski
+Reporting by D. Jose in KOCHI, writing by Annie Banerji, editing by Matthias Williams and Ron Popeski